 The warning notice is usually in bold at the end of the order.
 It says that where a child arrangements order (previously known as a contact or residence order) is in place if a person does not comply with the order they may be in contempt of court and committed to prison, fined, made to undertake unpaid work or ordered to pay financial compensation.

-If the court finds that there is no “reasonable excuse” for the order not to have been complied with, then the court can do several things, which include:-
+Remember if the court finds that there is no “reasonable excuse” for the order not to have been complied with, then the court could:-

 - Order the parties to attend a Separated Parents Information Programme